henryroe/henryroe.github.io/_posts/2021-12-31-hey-siri-restore-my-blog.md

 I then migrated over a bunch of the style edits I'd made to the old Heroku-served blog.
 The end result is what you see here.
 (And can see the source files of [here](https://github.com/henryroe/henryroe.github.io).)

+And, being Markdown based, it was incredibly easy to migrate over the posts from my earlier heroku-based version of this blog.